aryelzx/Hospital_Clinic/README.md

 > Status: Developing 📐

-### This web application planned by me is about a page a hospital clinic 🏥. my first project.
+### This web application planned by me is about a page a hospital clinic 🏥. my first personal project.

 ## Some fields in my model is:
 + name